LasramR/mimic/README.md

 }
 ```

-Then, set up its properties to define the hook behaviour (See [.mimic.json schema references](#mimicjson-schema-references)).
+Then, set up its properties to define the hook behavior (see [.mimic.json schema references](#mimicjson-schema-references)).

 #### [More on hooks](#more-on-hooks)

-* By default, every command triggered by an hook will require user confirmation, if you want to by pass those confirmation you can the **-u**/**--unsafe** flags to your `mimic clone` command (See [Command line options](#command-line-options)).
+* By default, every command triggered by a hook will require user confirmation.
+If you want to bypass those confirmations you can the **-u**/**--unsafe** flag to your `mimic clone` command (see [Command line options](#command-line-options)).
-* Hooks will run commands in a subshell, meaning that hooks can perform pretty bad actions on your machine, be careful when cloning unknown mimic templates.
+* Hooks will run commands in a subshell, meaning that hooks can perform pretty bad actions on your machine.
+Be careful when cloning unknown mimic templates.

 ### [Linter](#linter)

 The mimic linter is a tool for template creation.
-It can :
+It can:
 * check if your `.mimic.json` file is valid
 * detect variables in your template that are not referenced in your `.mimic.json` file (ie variables that will be replaced by empty strings)
-* detect variables in your `.mimic.json` file that are not used in your template (ie useless user input)
+* detect variables in your `.mimic.json` file that are not used in your template (ie useless user inputs)

-To run the mimic linter on your mimic template, in the root folder of your template, run :
+To run the mimic linter on your mimic template, in the root folder of your template, run:

 ```bash
 mimic lint
 ```

-See [Command line options](#command-line-options) for additionnal information about the `mimic lint` command.
+See [Command line options](#command-line-options) for additional information about the `mimic lint` command.

 ### [Previewing your project](#previewing-your-project)

-The mimic CLI comes with a tool that allow you to preview what your cloned mimic template will look like.
-To preview your project, in the root folder of your template, run :
+The mimic CLI comes with a tool that allows you to preview what your cloned mimic template will look like.
+To preview your project, in the root folder of your template, run:

 ```bash
 mimic preview
 ```

-Then the mimic CLI will ask for your user inputs and display :
+Then the mimic CLI will ask for your user inputs and display:
 * directory names that will be renamed and their corresponding renamed version
 * file names that will be renamed and their corresponding renamed version
 * file content lines that will be replaced and their corresponding replaced version

-See [Command line options](#command-line-options) for additionnal information about the `mimic preview` command.
+See [Command line options](#command-line-options) for additional information about the `mimic preview` command.

 ### [Cloning a mimic template](#cloning-a-mimic-template)

 Cloning a mimic template will create a mimic ((ie a folder structure that has been processed by the mimic CLI).
-To clone a mimic, run :
+To clone a mimic, run:

 ```bash
 mimic clone <mimic template URI>
 ```

-The \<mimic template URI> references a mimic template, this can either be :
+The \<mimic template URI> references a mimic template, this can either be:
 * a git repository URL
 * the path to a mimic template on your machine

-When cloning a mimic template, the mimic CLI will :
+When cloning a mimic template, the mimic CLI will:
 * ask for user inputs
 * run the "pre_template_injection" hooks
-* process your template files by substituing variables with the corresponding user input
+* process your template files by substituting variables with the corresponding user input
 * run the "post_template_injection" hooks

-See [Command line options](#command-line-options) for additionnal information about the `mimic clone` command.
+See [Command line options](#command-line-options) for additional information about the `mimic clone` command.

 ### [Mimic aliases](#mimic-aliases)

-Mimic aliases are shortnames that can be used with the `mimic clone` command to create mimics.
-Thus, mimic aliases are shortnames pointing to mimic template URIs.
+Mimic aliases are short names that can be used with the `mimic clone` command to create mimics.
+Thus, mimic aliases are short names pointing to mimic template URIs.

 #### [Adding a mimic alias](#adding-a-mimic-alias)

-To add a mimic alias, run the following command :
+To add a mimic alias, run the following command:

 ```bash
 mimic alias add <alias name> <mimic template URI>
 ```

-The \<mimic template URI> references a mimic template, this can either be :
+The \<mimic template URI> references a mimic template, this can either be:
 * a git repository URL
 * the path to a mimic template on your machine

 This will add an **unencrypted** entry in your mimic wallet (see [Mimic aliases wallet](#mimic-aliases-wallet)).

-See [Command line options](#command-line-options) for additionnal information about the `mimic alias add` command.
+See [Command line options](#command-line-options) for additional information about the `mimic alias add` command.

 #### [Removing a mimic alias](#removing-a-mimic-alias)

-To remove a mimic alias, run the following command :
+To remove a mimic alias, run the following command:

 ```bash
 mimic alias rm <alias name>